Man Proposes, God Disposes: Urban myth

-Due to the perception that the painting is a bad omen, there is a college tradition that requires temporarily covering the painting with a Union Jack when student examinations are ongoing.
-This is due to an incident during the 1970s where an exam invigilator hurriedly covered the painting with the first thing they could find that would be large enough, as a student refused to sit their exam by the uncovered painting.
+It is well-documented that students at Royal Holloway believe the painting to be cursed or haunted.
+A legend among students dating back to at least around the 1920s or 1930s, and still held in the 1980s, was that anyone sitting in front of the painting during an exam would fail it.
+A college tradition requires temporarily covering the painting with a Union Jack when student examinations are ongoing.
+This originated with an incident during the 1970s where an exam invigilator hurriedly covered the painting with the first thing they could find that would be large enough, as a student refused to sit their exam by the uncovered painting.